yuyang339/cs140e-21spr/labs/12-vm-ops/README.md

 what you are doing and if the code does what it purports to do.

 This class generally has no real code style requirements.
-However, this lab has a hard requirement: you must write comments for each action stating (1) why you decided to do that (give page numbers) and (2) what you intend to accomplish (give page numbers).
+However, this lab has a hard requirement: you must write comments for each important action stating (1) why you decided to do that (give page numbers) and (2) what you intend to accomplish (give page numbers).

 #### Check-off